yuhuan-wu/RDPNet/README.md

 I am free to answer your question if you are interested in `salient instance segmentation`.
 I also encourage everyone to contact me via my e-mail.
 My e-mail is: wuyuhuan @ mail.nankai (dot) edu.cn

+### License

+The code is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) for NonCommercial use only.

 ### Acknowlogdement